geudde/attic-chest/pages/02.season-1/06.meeting-06/02.constellation-1/docs.md

 He began just to think about stopping his steed
 But he found that poor Peg had gone so much astray
 That back to his lodgings he knew not the way
-So at the Tavern he comes to he stops
+So at the tavern he comes to he stops
 And ordered directly some nice mutton chops
 As I’m hungry, said he, to eat first will be better
 I shall write more at ease and at leisure my letter